Andricorp/hr-backend/README.md

-That is silmple hr-tool project
+That is a silmple hr-tool project